© 2024 St. Louis Public Radio

 St. Louis Public Radio

-The Jackson County Sheriff’s Office reports that six deaths occurred at the jail facilities between 2020-2024.
+The Jackson County Sheriff’s Office reports that six deaths occurred at the jail facilities between 2020 and 2024.
 One person died by suicide.
-The other deaths were drug-related or due to health reasons.
+The other deaths were drug-related or attributed to health reasons.

-Despite the gap in deaths, the St. Louis and Jackson County jails house similar amounts of incarerated people.
+Despite the gap in deaths, the St. Louis and Jackson County jails house similar numbers of incarcerated people.

-From 2020-2024, the Jackson County jail held roughly 750 detainees on any given day.
+From 2020 to 2024, the Jackson County jail held roughly 750 detainees on any given day.
 St. Louis held an average of at least 660 detainees daily during that same timeframe, according to online data provided by the St. Louis corrections division.
-(St. Louis also operated another jail during that span called the Medium Security Institution or colloquilly, the Workhouse, which has not housed anyone since June 2022.)
+(St. Louis also operated another jail during that span called the Medium Security Institution or, colloquilly, the Workhouse, which has not housed anyone since June 2022.)

 Daily population at city jails is typically calculated by determining the average daily population, which is the total number of detainees housed in the jail each day over a specific period, divided by the number of days in that period, according to the U.S. Bureau of Justice Statistics.